Altamash-dev/Altamash/README.md

 ### About me

-My name is Altamash and I'm a Student at IIT Madras Certification Program, from Aurangabad.
+My name is Altamash and I'm a Student at Shreeyash College of Engineering and Technology, from Aurangabad.

-📚 I'm currently learning Data Analytics with R
+📚 I'm currently learning open source and uses of github 🎯 Goals: reading articles
-🎯 Goals: Get a Part-Time Job
-🎲 Fun fact: I spend my free time researching opportunities on job boards.